-Criteria Indicators / Guidance 3.1 There is an Indicators: implemented 3.1.1 (C) A business or management plan (minimum three years) is management plan documented that includes, where applicable, a jointly developed business that aims to case for Scheme Smallholders. achieve long-term economic and 3.1.2 An annual replanting programme projected for a minimum of five years financial viability. with yearly review, is available.
+Principle 3: Planning Procedures and Improvement Criteria Indicators / Guidance 3.1 There is an implemented management plan that aims to achieve long-term Indicators: 3.1.1 (C) A business or management plan (minimum three years) is documented that includes, where applicable, a jointly developed business case for Scheme Smallholders. economic and financial viability.
+3.1.2 An annual replanting programme projected for a minimum of five years with yearly review, is available.
 3.1.3 The unit of certification holds management reviews at planned intervals appropriate to the scale and nature of the activities undertaken.
-O Maria facilità de Guidance for the JE: The JE is responsible to develop a business or management plan for the jurisdiction and inform the Group managers and Individual producers about the management plan. the management plan.
+Guidance for the JE: The JE is responsible to develop a business or management plan for the jurisdiction and inform the Group managers and Individual producers about the management plan.
 The JE is responsible for the implementation of a business or management plan at jurisdictional level.
 The JE shall facilitate the documentation and implementation of the management plan at the level of Group managers and Individual Producers.
 The JE is responsible for monitoring and documenting compliance at the level of Group managers and Individual Producers.
-0.071 3.2 The unit of 3.2.1 (C) The action plan for continuous improvement is implemented, based certification on consideration of the main social and environmental impacts and regularly monitors and reviews their opportunities of the unit of certification. activities, and 3.2.2 As part of the monitoring and continuous improvement process, annual develops and reports are submitted to the RSPO Secretariat using the RSPO metrics implements action template. plans that allow template. demonstrable Guidance for the JE: Germonstrable
+3.2 The unit of certification regularly monitors and reviews their 3.2.1 (C) The action plan for continuous improvement is implemented, based on consideration of the main social and environmental impacts and opportunities of the unit of certification. activities, and develops and implements action plans that allow 3.2.2 As part of the monitoring and continuous improvement process, annual reports are submitted to the RSPO Secretariat using the RSPO metrics template. demonstrable Guidance for the JE: